Vegetarians Have Lower Risk of Heart Disease, Stroke and Diabetes

-Loma Linda University study suggests metabolic syndrome is significantly less prevalent in vegetarians.
+Vegetarians may be at lower risk of heart disease, diabetes and stroke - Loma Linda University study suggests metabolic syndrome is significantly less prevalent in vegetarians.

 Vegetarians experience a 36 percent lower prevalence of metabolic syndrome than non-vegetarians, suggests new research from Loma Linda University published in the journal Diabetes Care.
 Because metabolic syndrome can be a precursor to heart disease, diabetes, and stroke, the findings indicate vegetarians may be at lower risk of developing these conditions.

 Metabolic syndrome is defined as exhibiting at least three out of five total risk factors:

 - High blood pressure